Nicolas-Hermet/Cardiologs_BackEnd/README.md

 ### Known limitations and possible improvements:
-- Reading of input_test.csv file should be centralized across the spec files
+- Reading of input_test.csv file should be centralized across the spec files.
-- changing date and time is given with a possible 1ms of error.
+- changed time is given with a possible 1ms of error.
-It appears that adding milliseconds to DateTime object is tough and can lead to imprecision on the last digit.
+It appears that adding milliseconds to `DateTime` object is tough and can lead to imprecision on the last digit.
 I don't have any clue why yet.
-- Params are not sanitized hence leading to security breach I guess.
+- Params are not sanitized on post requests, hence they might lead to potential security breach as well as potential HTTP Error 500.
 - I didn't succeed to correctly test the controller.rb.
-I wanted to test that file can be uploaded correctly, and date correctly set by the user.
+I wanted to test if a file can be uploaded correctly, and if a recording date and time can correctly be set by the user.
 I'll have to investigate further on this.
 - Rubocop is not happy with my ECGAnalysis.parse_data method.
 And I agree with it.
 That was the only I found so far to parse the data only once without having a bunch of 'from-the-death-methods' that deal with too many input arguments.
 I think a refactoring with a helper module could be better.

+## Things I learned (or improved knowledge) throughout this challenge :
+- Sinatra
+- Testing Sinatra with Rspec
+- Date and Time management for milliseconds, as well as strftime deeper possibilities.